Shiitake has an intense savory taste and a meaty texture. It’s a versatile fungus that’s excellent in stir-fries, soups, grilled, or fried.

 What Is Shiitake

 Shiitake (Lentinula edodes) is a brown-capped mushroom rich in nutrients and fiber.
-It’s meaty and savory and can hold up on its own or be a supporter of other ingredients.
 It’s a versatile mushroom that’s excellent for stir-frying, simmering, and deep-frying.
-You can use it in Asian cuisine, pasta dishes, sauces, oven roasts, and more.
+You can use it in Asian cuisine, pasta dishes, sauces, oven roasts, etc.

 What Does It Taste Like